risk-first/website/Dependency-Risk.md

  - On the one hand, _depending on something_ is very often helpful, and quite often essential.
 (For example, all life seem to depend on water).
  - Successful organisms _adapt_ to the dependencies available to them (like the thermal vent creatures).
- - However, as soon as you have dependencies, you need to take into account of their _reliability_.
+ - However, as soon as you have dependencies, you need to take into account their _reliability_.
 (Living near a river or stream gives you access to fresh water, for example).
 So, dependencies are a trade-off.
 They give with one hand and take with the other.
 Our modern lives are full of dependency (just think of the chains of dependency needed for putting a packet of biscuits on a supermarket shelf, for example), but we accept this risk because it makes life _easier_.
  - There is likely to be _competition_ for a dependency when it is scarce (think of droughts and famine).